-LocalControl { seplink/linktopo = ["$,TCP,TCP,est-rel"] }}}}
+LocalControl { seplink/linktopo = ["$:TCP:TCP:est,rel"] }}}}

 7.6.2 Relation to H.248 Stream Mode:

 A specified interlinkage topology is independent of the StreamMode property of the LocalControl Descriptor.
 The StreamMode property affects the application data flow rather than the transport protocol control information used to establish or close the corresponding transport connection.